abhinav-dholi/Rust-NextJS-TODO-APP/README.md

 npm run dev
 ```

 p.s.
 This project is just some syntax practice (nothing fancy 👀).
-Why would a freakin TODO app need any concurrency management and some crazy performance rust shit!? 🙃
+Why would a freakin TODO app need any concurrency management and some crazy performance rust!? 🙃